Udan-Khatola/GeminiFlight-Firmware/README.md

 # GeminiFlight (forked from dRehmFlight)

 Currently forked to use proper Git flow for development.
-Long term focus on developing serial control from various supported companion computer platforms for extended autopilot ability in the software realm over the firmware realm.
+Long term focus on developing serial control from a Raspberry Pi for extended autopilot ability in the software realm over the firmware realm.

-Simple configurable firmware, with complex high level general purpose software control is our philosophy.
-Similar high level architecture to Klipper.
-Intended to be primarily flown in autopilot mode with manual flight only to record flight plans.
-GeminiFlight's primary use is to automate and orchestrate repetitive aerial missions across many drones.
-If you just wanna have fun, use [Betaflight](https://betaflight.com/).

-Logged all my experiences in the Guides folder

 ## Overview on dRehmFlight